Advertiser Disclosure

 Harry Reid International Airport Terminal 1 C gates.
 Image Credit: Harry Reid International Airport

-Passengers flying from Gates C23 to C25 may find it quicker to pass through the C annex checkpoint and walk to their departure gate.
-Due to the size of the concourse, there are plenty of shops and restaurants, including The Coffee Bean & Tea Leaf, Wendy’s, and Jamba Juice.
+Passengers flying from gates C23 to C25 may find it quicker to pass through the C annex checkpoint and walk to their departure gate.
+Because of the concourse size, there are plenty of shops and restaurants, including The Coffee Bean & Tea Leaf, Wendy’s, and Jamba Juice.

 D Gate Departure Area